- Professional Editors and Writers

 Most abstracts fall into the informative category.
 Although they are not a subjective evaluation, they nonetheless go beyond mere description.
-When written well, a scientific abstract is able to promote the paper by presenting and explaining all of the key arguments as well as the evidence and results.
-Unlike the descriptive type of abstract, the informative does include the results and conclusions of the paper along with recommendations.
+When written well, a scientific abstract is able to promote the project by presenting and explaining all of the key arguments as well as the evidence and results.
+Unlike the descriptive type of abstract, the informative does include the results and conclusions of the project along with recommendations.
 How long is an abstract of this type?
-Usually around 10% of the total length of the full paper.
+Usually around 10% of the total length of the full project.

 Regardless of the type of abstract, they should all include: